Kenya - Data Protection Overview

 The Consumer Protection Act, 2012 provides for the protection of consumers of all services.
 The provisions of the Act are cross-cutting in all sectors.

-The Office of the Data Protection Commissioner is expected to be issuing data protection guidelines.
+The Office of the Data Protection Commissioner is expected to be issuing data protection guidelines from time to time, on various issues.

-The Central Bank of Kenya's ('CBK') Central Bank of Kenya: Prudential Guidelines for Institutions Licensed under the Banking Act ('the Prudential Guidelines') apply to financial institutions.
-The Prudential Guidelines provide basic standards that financial institutions must implement to safeguard customer data under the Competition Authority of Kenya's Consumer Protection Guidelines.
-The guidelines are binding on all financial institutions.
+The Central Bank of Kenya's ('CBK') Central Bank of Kenya: Prudential Guidelines for Institutions Licensed under the Banking Act ('the Prudential Guidelines') apply to banking institutions.
+The Prudential Guidelines provide basic standards that financial institutions must implement to safeguard customer data under the Consumer Protection Guidelines.
+There are also Guidelines on Cybersecurity for the Banking Sector that require banks to put in please measures to protect customer data.

-The CBK's Guideline on Cybersecurity for Payment Service Providers ('Cybersecurity Guideline') requires a risk assessment to address customer privacy.
+The CBK's Guideline on Cybersecurity for Payment Service Providers ('Cybersecurity Guideline') requires a risk assessment to address customer privacy for Payment Services providers.

 The Health Information System Policy ('the Health Policy') guides the collection and processing of medical data of patients.
 The Health Policy promotes the use of technology in healthcare but requires medical institutions and personnel to uphold the utmost confidentiality of patient data.
 It requires that all patient data be de-identified before processing.